SchoolsFirst Federal Credit Union: Merger with Schools Financial Credit Union

 The merger was official on January 1, 2020, with the integration of both credit unions data occurring on November 1, 2020.

 In early 2019, SchoolsFirst and Schools Financial announced plans to merge, pending regulatory and member approval.
 Both credit unions stated that no branches or employees would be closed or laid off as a result of the merger.
 The merger would combine assets and members, totaling $17.1 billion in assets and over one million members, per their respective announcements.
 The merged credit union operates under the name and charter of SchoolsFirst Federal Credit Union, effective January 1, 2020.

 Products and services

-SchoolsFirst offers their services through their 66 Branches and 28,000 Fee free ATMs in COOP Financial Services Network.
-They serve their members in the following California counties:
+SchoolsFirst offers their services through their 70 Branches and 28,000 Fee free ATMs in COOP Financial Services Network.